-Milwaukee Quik-Lok Multi-head Attachment System Review
+- Milwaukee Quik-Lok Attachment System Power Head

-Milwaukee Quik-Lok Attachment System – Power Head
+Milwaukee Quik-Lok Attachment System Power Head

-Like the other tools in Milwaukee’s OPE lineup, they go with an M18 Fuel brushless motor in the powerhead.
-Originally kitted with a 9.0Ah battery. the High Output 8.0Ah pack now serves as the primary power source and is what’s available in the kit options.
-However, you’re free to use any M18 battery from a 2.0 Ah compact pack to the 12.0 Ah High Output battery.
+Like the other tools in Milwaukee’s OPE lineup, they go with an M18 Fuel brushless motor in the power head.
+Originally kitted with a 9.0Ah battery, the High Output 8.0Ah pack now serves as the primary power source and is what’s available in the kit options.
+However, you’re free to use any M18 battery, from a 2.0 Ah compact pack to the 12.0 Ah High Output battery.
 Just be aware that the battery you use will have an effect on weight and balance.

 However, it’s not always a clean connection.
 The internal parts of the shaft have to line up correctly and sometimes you need to give it a little twist to help out.